Referencing your sources

 Referencing is essentially about ensuring that your reader can locate the work that you are citing.
 There are various systems for doing this but most University of Portsmouth students are expected to use APA 6th Edition.
 Some will be asked to use Vancouver (School of Pharmacy and Biomedical Sciences) or Oscola (law).
 Always check with your lecturers what style you should use.

-The Library supports referencing in three ways: Firstly through our Referencing@Portsmouth website which provides advice and lots of examples.
+The Library supports referencing in three ways: Firstly through our Referencing webpage and Cite Them Right which provides advice and lots of examples.
 Secondly through our Chat and email help – although we cannot do your referencing for you, we are always happy to help give advice and pointers.
 Thirdly through our seasonal referencing ‘pop-ups’ where you can ask for specialist help.

 * Newton, I. (1675).
 Letter to Robert Hooke dated February 5.